15 Interesting Ways to Say You’re Welcome in Spanish

 - Alejandra: It was my pleasure! – ¡Con gusto!

-This expression is a straight translation of don’t you worry in Spanish.
+This expression directly translates to don’t you worry in Spanish.
 Other good English equivalents are don’t worry about it or no worries.

 While no te preocupes is used when speaking to someone we’d address as tú, we can also switch the reflexive pronoun and the conjugation to say no se preocupe to someone we’d address as usted.